zooniverse/Panoptes-Front-End/README.md

 ### React

+Everything that renders on the page is a React component.
+They're fairly organized:

 **Components** are generic content holders.
 They have no content of their own.

 **Partials** are more specific than components.
 They might be reusable across the site, but display their own content.